United Artists Television

 UATV was founded in 1956 as the television arm of the United Artists film studio.
 UATV produced a number of popular shows for the American networks like The Outer Limits, The Patty Duke Show, Gilligan's Island and The Fugitive.

-UATV purchased Associated Artists Productions (AAP) in 1958, inheriting the pre-1948 Warner Bros. film library and the Popeye cartoons AAP had acquired from Fleischer Studios and Famous Studios (Paramount Pictures' animation unit), which made the animated shorts between 1933 and 1957.
+UATV parent United Artists purchased Associated Artists Productions (AAP) in 1958, inheriting the pre-1948 Warner Bros. film library and the Popeye cartoons AAP had acquired from Fleischer Studios and Famous Studios (Paramount Pictures' animation unit), which made the animated shorts between 1933 and 1957.
+With the UA purchase, AAP was renamed United Artists Associated (UAA) and became the distribution division of UATV.
 In 1960, UATV bought and merged Ziv Television Programs, a television syndicator and production company, leading to a name change for the merged company to Ziv-United Artists.
 Despite the merger, Ziv-United Artists, like when it was UATV, did not have much success with its series in prime time network television, and the company phased out Ziv's operations and returned to its original name, UATV, in 1962.

 Two of what would be UATV's most successful series in the long term, The Fugitive and Gilligan's Island, made their debuts one year apart, on September 17, 1963 and September 26, 1964 respectively.
-Part two of the Fugitive series finale, which aired on August 29, 1967 and saw the clearing of protagonist Richard Kimble (David Janssen) of the charge of murdering his wife and the killing of the actual culprit, the one-armed man Fred Johnson, drew 30 million viewers and was the highest-rated episode of a TV series in history until the "Who Shot JR" episode of Dallas on November 21, 1980, while the series itself has had a lasting legacy on American television and also spun off a 1993 film based on the show, starring Harrison Ford as Richard Kimble.
+Part two of the Fugitive series finale, which aired on August 29, 1967 and saw the clearing of protagonist Richard Kimble (David Janssen) of the charge of murdering his wife and the killing of the actual culprit, the one-armed man Fred Johnson, drew 30 million viewers and was the highest-rated episode of a TV series in history until the "Who Shot JR" episode of Dallas on November 21, 1980, while the series itself has had a lasting legacy on American television and also spun off a 1993 film based on the show, starring Harrison Ford as Richard Kimble, as well as a short-lived remake of the series in 2000.
 Gilligan's Island did respectably well in its original network run on CBS, and became more popular in syndication following its last-minute cancellation in 1967 (it had been slated for a fourth season), leading to several spinoff TV movies, two animated series and a reality series called The Real Gilligan's Island.

 In 1967, insurance company Transamerica purchased United Artists and UATV.
 With the purchase, UATV followed its parent company's lead and incorporated Transamerica's stylized T logo in 1968.
+Also in 1968, UAA was renamed as United Artists Television Distribution.
 Beginning in 1969, UATV co-produced The Pink Panther Show with DePatie-Freleng Enterprises and later distributed the show in syndication.

 Transamerica sold United Artists, including UATV, to Metro-Goldwyn-Mayer in 1981.
-UATV dropped the Transamerica T logo in favor of briefly using the stylized UA logo adopted by United Artists in 1982 before MGM merged its television unit, MGM Television, with UATV to form MGM/UA Television, although shows carrying a UATV copyright byline continued to be produced until 1995.
+UATV dropped the Transamerica T logo in favor of briefly using the stylized UA logo adopted by United Artists in 1982 before MGM merged its television unit, MGM Television, with UATV to form MGM/UA Television in 1983, although shows carrying a UATV copyright byline continued to be produced until 1995.
+From 2005 to 2006, Sony Pictures Television distributed the UATV shows that were under MGM ownership; after the SPT distribution deal ended, MGM Television resumed distribution of its UATV catalogue.

 MGM Television now owns and distributes most of the shows originally made and distributed under the UATV banner, with a few exceptions:

 • The Fugitive, which was co-produced with Quinn Martin's QM Productions, was later distributed by ABC Films (which became Worldvision Enterprises in 1973).
 Worldvision and QM were both purchased by Taft Broadcasting in 1979.
-The QM catalog later went to Spelling Entertainment, which was later purchased by Viacom, whose Paramount Television assumed the distribution rights before Viacom split into two companies, CBS Corporation and a new Viacom.
-CBS retained ownership of Paramount Television (which was renamed CBS Paramount Television), whose distribution unit, since renamed CBS Television Distribution, now owns the distribution rights to The Fugitive
+The QM catalog later went to Spelling Entertainment, which was later purchased by Viacom, whose Paramount Television assumed the distribution rights before Viacom split into two companies, CBS Corporation and the "new" Viacom.
+CBS retained ownership of Paramount Television (which was renamed CBS Paramount Television), whose distribution unit, since renamed CBS Television Distribution (now CBS Media Ventures), now owns the distribution rights to The Fugitive

 [edit] List of shows produced by United Artists Television